Obtaining an Application

 Keyboarding (typing) tests will generally be scheduled immediately before the interview.
 Current City employees who passed such a test in their initial hire or subsequent promotion are not required to test again.

 Change of Address or Home Phone Number

 Please notify the Department of Budget and Personnel Services of any change of address, telephone number or other contact information that changes after submitting an application.
-Be sure to include the position you applied for, approximate date of application, and your complete address.
+Be sure to include the position you applied for, the approximate date of application, and your complete address.
 It is important that this information be accurate and current so that applicants can be readily contacted.
 Address changes should include zip codes.
-Changes in telephone number should include area code.
+Changes in telephone numbers should include area codes.

 Screening of Applications

 Once a position is closed for recruitment, applications are screened by the Department that posted the position to determine which applicants meet the qualifications for the position.